Sexual practices between men: Oral sex

-MSM may engage in oral sex, including fellatio, which is using the mouth to stimulate another person's penis or scrotum, and anilingus, which is stimulating someone else's anus using the tongue and lips.
+MSM may engage in oral sex, including fellatio, using the mouth to stimulate a partner's penis or scrotum.

+Anilingus is a form of oral sex, using the tongue and lips to stimulate a partner's anus.

 Manual sex

 Manual sex is another non-penetrative sex act that can occur between men.
-This includes handjobs, which is the use of one's hands to stimulate another person's penis or scrotum as well as anal fingering, the use of one's fingers to stimulate someone else's anus.
+This includes handjobs, using one's hands to stimulate a partner's penis or scrotum.
+In a similar way but with the lower limbs it is possible to practice footjobs between two men, using the toes or the soles of the feet.

+Fingering the anus is a form of manual sex, with digital stimulation of a partner's anal area.

 Anal sex

 The penetrating man lying on his back is the "top" and the receiving man is the "bottom" in the cowboy position.

 Historically, anal sex has been popularly associated with male homosexuality.
 Many MSM, however, do not engage in anal sex.

 Among men who have anal sex with other men, the partner who inserts his penis may be referred to as the top, the one being penetrated may be referred to as the bottom, and those who enjoy either role may be referred to as versatile.
 When MSM engage in anal sex without using a condom, this is referred to as bareback sex.
 Pleasure, pain, or both may accompany anal sex.
 While the nerve endings in the anus can provide pleasurable feelings, an orgasm may be achieved through receptive anal penetration by indirect stimulation of the prostate.
 A study by the National Survey of Sexual Health and Behavior (NSSHB) indicated that men who self-report taking a receptive position during anal sex in their last encounter were at least as likely to have reached orgasm as men who adopted an insertive role.
 A study sampling single people in the U.S. indicated that orgasm rates are similar among men across sexual orientations.
 With regard to pain or being uncomfortable during anal sex, some research indicates that, for 24% to 61% of gay or bisexual men, painful receptive anal sex (known as anodyspareunia) is a frequent lifetime sexual difficulty.

 Reports pertaining to the prevalence of anal sex among MSM have varied over time, with some percentages higher than others.
 A large percentage of gay and bisexual men self-report lifetime participation in anal sex.
 Studies among gay men have indicated that percentages are similar when comparing men who prefer to penetrate their partners to those who prefer to be the receptive partner.
 Some men who have sex with men, however, believe that being a receptive partner during anal sex questions their masculinity.